 Date Approved by County Commissioners Article # and Section # Description of Amendment June 18, 2019 Article 25, Table 25.1 Maximum building heights were established for accessory uses and structures and front setbacks were clarified for Residential Zones.
 June 18, 2019 Article 25, Section 2516 Setbacks for uses and structures that are typically accessory in nature were redefined, based primarily on the location and height of the proposed structures and uses.
 June 18, 2019 Article 25, Section 2556 The space allotment for home occupations was clarified.
 Signage, previously not permitted for home occupations, is now allowed on a limited basis-based on the subject property's frontage.
 October 15, 2019 Article 24, Section 2444 Section 2444 was updated to clarify the processes involved with accessing Arterial and Collector roads October 15, 2019 Article 23, Section 2310 Amended thresholds to distinguish Minor from Major Site Review Plans and clarified the process for: accessory structures that are intended to be used for storage purposes only, and for projects that contain or are adjacent to wetland areas.
 October 15, 2019 Article 23, Section 2320 Amended Item number 19 for Major Site Plan requirements to acknowledge guidelines and / or requirements for development proposed on steep slopes.
 December 17, 2019 Article 9, Section 910 Clarified setbacks for buildings housing animals, including those for kennels and eliminated restrictions regarding the establishment of storage buildings prior to a primary / principle structure.
-December 17, 2019 Article 10, Sections 1010 and 1030 Clarified setbacks for buildings housing animals, including those for December 17, 2019 Article 24, Section 2416 Changed the conditions in which a property can have a second driveway on a Local Road (without necessitating a Variance).
+December 17, 2019 Article 10, Sections 1010 and 1030 Clarified setbacks for buildings housing animals, including those fo kennels and eliminated restrictions regarding the establishment of storage buildings prior to a primary / principle structure.
+December 17, 2019 Article 24, Section 2416 Changed the conditions in which a property can have a second driveway on a Local Road (without necessitating a Variance).
 December 17, 2019 Article 27 Definitions Updated the definitions of Kennels and Manufactured and Mobile Homes to match local (for the former) and federal codes (the latter).
 February 18, 2020 Article 25, Table 25.1 The minimum size of single-family homes / types as well as duplex units were more clearly delineated.
 February 18, 2020 Article 25, Section 2564 The minimum standards regarding manufactured and mobile homes were changed to more closely align with federal and state laws.
 March 17, 2020 Article 23, Sections 2305, 2310, and 2315 The Site Plan Review rules, procedures, and application and approval process were clarified and amended to: require pre-application meetings for Major Site Plans as well as plans involving waivers; place limitations related to the number of submittals and the amount of time applications can be tabled and / or approved with conditions.
+September 7, 2021 Article 19 Establishment of a series of ordinances regarding the regulation of solar energy systems.
+April 5, 2022 Article 2 The Plan Commission's duties, rules of procedure, meeting and hearing conduct and procedures, notices for meetings, and ability to establish committees were modified and / or created.
+November 1, 2022 Article 3 The Board of Zoning Appeals' duties, rules of procedures, meeting and hearing conduct and procedures, and notices for meetings.
+February 20, 2024 Article 9, Article 10, Article 25 and Article 27 Changed to two agriculture districts and three residential districts.
+Added additional Use Standards and Table 25.1 changed with district standards.
+Added many words with definitions.
+With these changes also changed the Zoning Map.